bonkmaykrQ/bonkmaykrQ/README.md

 I only really use this account as a mirror and for creating new issues.
 My new projects are at https://git.worlio.com/bonkmaykr/

+No I'm not Christian.
+I just find the below quote funny.

 Q: Did God really create the world in seven days?
 A: He did it in six days and nights while living on cola and candy bars.
 On the seventh day he went home and found out his girlfriend had left him.